cansincode/password-generator/README.md

 # Password-Generator
 It's a password-generator and checker.
-It's my password managers first extension app.
+It's my password managers first extension app. ( Extension apps are beta apps of password manager.
+They can be change in the future )
 ## Info
 I will share my password manager with all of this extension apps after finish it.